Unified analysis of finite-size error for periodic Hartree-Fock and second order M{\o}ller-Plesset perturbation theory: Introduction

 \textbf{Contributions:}

-In this paper, we establish the first rigorous analysis of the quadrature error in the exchange and MP2 energy calculations.
+In this paper, we establish the first comprehensive and rigorous analysis of the quadrature errors in exchange and MP2 energy calculations for insulating systems with a direct gap and without topological obstructions~\cite{BrouderPanatiCalandraEtAl2007,MonacoPanatiPisanteEtAl2018}.
 Our convergence rates are sharp for general systems and match numerical observations.
 The key component of our analysis is a new Euler-Maclaurin type of formula in \cref{thm:em_n_fraction}, which generalizes the classical result by Lyness~\cite{Lyness1976}, and can predict the sharp convergence rate of the trapezoidal quadrature error for a class of non-smooth functions (including the integrand $F_{*}$ as special cases).
 Using this formula, we can rigorously analyze the finite-size errors of the standard as well as a number of improved methods for exchange and MP2 energy calculations.
-The main results are summarized in \cref{tab:main_result1} for 3D systems and \cref{tab:main_result2} for low-dimensional (quasi-1D and quasi-2D) systems, respectively.
-The staggered mesh method for exchange energy calculations (corresponding to ``Staggered mesh method'' and ``Madelung-Exchange'' in \cref{tab:main_result1} and \cref{tab:main_result2}) is a new scheme.
+The main results are summarized in \cref{tab:main_result1} for 3D systems and \cref{tab:main_result2} for low-dimensional (quasi-1D and quasi-2D) systems.

+The staggered mesh method for exchange energy calculations (corresponding to the intersection of ``Staggered mesh method'' and ``Madelung-Exchange'' in \cref{tab:main_result1} and \cref{tab:main_result2}) is a new scheme.
 It is worth noting that the staggered mesh method only requires the computation of orbitals and orbital energies on an additional Monkhorst-Pack grid.
 In electronic structure calculations, this only requires a set of non-self-consistent calculations, and the additional cost can be negligible.

 Due to the appearance of a logarithmic dependence in \cref{thm:em_n_fraction}, the asymptotic scaling of the finite-size error $\delta E$ with respect to $N_\vk$ always involves a multiplicative $\ln N_\vk$ term.
 For brevity of notation, throughout the paper we slightly abuse the big-O notation when expressing the finite-size error of energies, i.e., $\delta E = \Or(N_\vk^{-\alpha})$ means that $\abs{\delta E }\leqslant C N_\vk^{-\alpha} \ln N_\vk$ for some constant $C$ when $N_\vk$ is sufficiently large.